AFDSI/amp.dev.v1/README.md

 To manually trigger a deployment (required for production):

-1. Navigate to the [deploy workflow](https://github.com/ampproject/amp.dev/actions/workflows/deploy.yaml) in the GitHub actions tab.
+1. Navigate to [deploy workflow](https://github.com/ampproject/amp.dev/actions/workflows/deploy.yaml) in GitHub actions tab.
-2. Click "Run workflow" and choose the branch you want to deploy
+2. Click "Run workflow" and choose branch you want to deploy
 3. Confirm the deployment

-**Note**: Ensure your changes have been properly tested in the staging environment before deploying to production.
+**Note**: Ensure changes have been properly tested in staging environment before deploying to production.